Commemoration

 Call to Action 79(ii)

-In 2018, Parks Canada welcomed Indigenous cultural heritage practitioners, experts, Elders and academics to engage in discussions about the commemoration and protection of cultural heritage.
-As recommended during these gatherings, Parks Canada established the Indigenous Cultural Heritage Advisory Council in December 2019.
+To achieve this, in 2018, Parks Canada welcomed Indigenous cultural heritage practitioners, experts, Elders and academics to engage in discussions about the commemoration and protection of cultural heritage.
+In December 2019, as recommended during these gatherings, Parks Canada established the Indigenous Cultural Heritage Advisory Council.
 Parks Canada maintains ongoing dialogue with members of the Council to seek input and guidance on specific cultural heritage policy review components.
-The Council has been providing the Agency with valuable advice for implementing Call to Action 79 and advancing reconciliation.
+The Council has been providing Parks Canada with valuable advice for implementing Call to Action 79 and advancing reconciliation.

 In 2019, the Minister for Parks Canada approved the Framework for History and Commemoration: National Historic Sites System Plan 2019.
 This plan provides policy direction for the review of existing designations of national historic significance to:

-In 2020, Parks Canada collaborated with the Indigenous Heritage Circle to organize and hold three regional engagement sessions with Elders, Indigenous heritage professionals and Indigenous partners to review the cultural heritage policies at Parks Canada.
+In 2020, Parks Canada collaborated with the Indigenous Heritage Circle to co-host three regional engagement sessions with Elders, Indigenous heritage professionals and Indigenous partners to review the cultural heritage policies at Parks Canada.
 The Indigenous Heritage Circle's report, 2020 Indigenous Heritage Engagement Sessions: Report from the Indigenous Heritage Circle to Parks Canada, provides recommendations for renewing cultural heritage policies and relationships with Indigenous peoples.

-In December 2022, Parks Canada began sharing a "What We Heard" report which summarizes input received during the 2021 to 2022 engagement with Indigenous partners.
+In December 2022, Parks Canada shared a "What We Heard" report which summarizes input received during the 2021-22 engagement with Indigenous partners.
+This report serves as the basis for the renewal of key Parks Canada cultural heritage policy instruments that are currently under review.

 In January 2023, after undertaking a multidisciplinary analysis of recommendations received during the 2021 to 2022 engagement, and through further engagement with members of Parks Canada's Indigenous Cultural Heritage Advisory Council, Parks Canada completed a first draft of a renewed Cultural Resource Management policy.